 So, you’ve been in a car accident and you are upset about it — rightly, so.
 Your day is ruined, your new car is ruined, and you are in a lot of pain.
-So, you do the right thing and immediately hire a local car accident lawyer, like a car accident lawyer in New Orleans, LA, to help you navigate the ins and outs of your car accident claim.
+So, you do the right thing and immediately hire a local car accident lawyer to help you navigate the ins and outs of your car accident claim.

 People often hire a lawyer to protect them from the insurance company that will likely take advantage of them otherwise.
 Your lawyer will also find you the right doctors to help treat you with your injury.
 It is important that you go to these appointments right away and not miss one of them.

 First of all, you are being sent to the best medical treatment money can buy.
 If you hire a great car accident lawyer you will be sure that your lawyer will invest in your case by sending you to doctors that she has vetted and who she knows will write a good medical report.
 That report should show that your injuries did not come from a prior incident, but from this particular accident.
 This is important because if the injuries are found to be prior injuries, then the value of your claim will go down substantially.
 Doctor notes are one of the most important things to an insurance adjuster.